Frequently Asked Questions

 The flight distance from QA to SM is 47km.
 The expected flight time is 30 minutes.

 We will be using fully electric, vertical take-off and landing (eVTOL) aircraft.
 It can take off and land vertically like a helicopter while being able to transition into horizontal flight like a plane by combining fixed wings with rotors.
 It has a flying time of up to 1.5 hours on a single charge with a maximum speed of 100mph.
 It weighs 100kg, has a wingspan of 5 metres and can carry up to 20kg of payload.
 The drones were designed and developed by Skylift, who were selected by Apian to be the project’s drone operators.
 Phase 3 introduces a second drone operator, Modini.
 They will be using a hybrid VTOL drone which has a width of 2.1 metres, a maximum speed of 70mph, weighs 15kg and can carry up to 9kg of payload.

 Who will fly the drone?

-The drone is autonomous, but will be continually monitored by three trained safety pilots who will oversee the flight of the drone along the route.
+The drones are autonomous, but will be continually monitored by up to three trained safety pilots who will oversee the flight of the drone along the route.
 One pilot will be based at the take-off location, one at the landing location and the other at our command and control centre under conditions approved by the CAA.
-Should it be necessary, these pilots will be able to take full control of the drone.
-Flyby Technology, founded by Jon Parker, himself a former RAF fighter pilot, was selected by Apian to train and provide the pilots many of whom are former RAF, Royal Navy and combat helicopter pilots.
+These pilots are able to take full control of the drone at all times.

 What permission do we have to fly?